moldedbits/moldedbits.github.io/_posts/2017-08-30-fastlane-match-ios.md

 1. If you have existing Certificates and profiles on this account, you should consider using `match nuke`

-    To clean existing certificates and profiles(with caution):- `fasltane match nuke` // Only for first time, when setting up match
+    To clean existing certificates and profiles(with caution):- `fasltane match nuke //Only for first time, when setting up match`

 2. Go to your project root folder and run `fastlane match init`, this will create a  `Matchfile` in fastlane folder (assuming you are already using fastlane)
 3. You will be asked for your git repo url, you created earlier and your `Matchfile` will have this content :-